 All competitors will be scrutineered in the Scrutineering Bay at the times stated in the timetable.
-Scrutineering will also take place on Friday afternoon between 13:00 - 18:00 in the Scrutineering Bay.
-Competitors racing on Sunday only, may go to Scrutineering from Saturday afternoon between 12:00 - 18:00.
+Scrutineering will also take place on Friday afternoon between 13:00 - 16:30 in the Scrutineering Bay.

 At Scrutineering drivers must provide:

 - (a) Competition Car - (b) Crash helmet, visor or goggles, gloves, boots, overalls & FHR device (if required). - (c) Vehicle Identification forms (if required) - (d) MOT/road fund licence (if required)